uQr/cordova-docs/tutorial-team-build/README.md

 The downside of this method is that you will end up installing the Cordova CLI each time you execute a "clean" build which will slow down your build times particularly on Windows as the CLI consists of around 25mb of small files.

 ### Global Cache
-To avoid re-installing each time, you can take advantage of Visual Studio's **taco.json** file and a Node.js script to perfom the installation in a specific location that you then use to execute Cordova commands.
+To avoid re-installing each time, you can take advantage of Visual Studio's **taco.json** file and a Node.js script to perform the installation in a specific location that you then use to execute Cordova commands.

 1. Add an environment variable to your system (or build) called **CORDOVA\_CACHE** pointing to where you want to create "cache" of the different versions of the Cordova CLI used to build your projects.